Explore the Wine Regions of Australia:

 There are over 100 different grape varietals planted in Australia - including a number of lesser known European varietals are also grown such as: Tempranillo, Barbera, Touriga Nacional, Nero d’Avola, Fiano and Vermentino.

-Australia produces a combination of reliable easy-drinking everyday wines alongside a smaller range of higher quality wines renowned for richness and complexity.
+Australia produces a combination of reliable early/easy-drinking everyday wines alongside a smaller range of higher quality wines renowned for richness and complexity.
 If future rising temperatures are correct, the successful wine regions of Australia will focus around southern areas where cooler temperatures will favour premium grape growing.

 Barossa Valley Wine Region: